 \end{document}

-And it works in both text mode and math mode. take a look
+This command works in both text mode and math mode.

 \documentclass{article}